jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

       <td>Father of Bones</td>
       <td>Male</td>
       <td>Knowledge, Undead</td>
       <td>Igedeng's sphere is called the Deadwoods, an endless forest of dead trees partially illuminated by the crescent moon.
 He is the patron of necromancers.
 Igedeng's cults are called the Tenkerlads, necromantic researchers who seek his blessings of knowledge of evil magic.
-His symbol is a crescent moon.</td>
+His symbol is a crescent moon.
+In Lodumpis, the equivalent of Igedeng is female, and is known as Pestium the Rot Mother.</td>
     </tr>
     <tr>
       <td>Lozie</td>